rikhuijzer/Skans.jl/README.md

 **<WORK IN PROGRESS.>**

-Scan web pages for changes
+Monitor web pages and get notified when a page has changed.

 ## Example